azzatha/RTG-Simulation-tool/README.md

 You can find all the details about the tool and how to install in [RTG Tools](https://github.com/RealTimeGenomics/rtg-tools)

+## Recombination Rate Maps

+- For the simulation we have used data files containing recombination rates for human build 37 at [Recombination maps from Bhérer, C. et al. Nature Communications](https://github.com/cbherer/Bherer_etal_SexualDimorphismRecombination)
+-

 ## Compile / run unit tests (Updated Simulation)

     $ ant -Dregression.update="com.rtg.*" runalltests